AiNFLGM's Official 2026 Draft Board: Our AI Has the Final Order

 CBIowa State6-3, 190 lbsHigh Upside

-A long, athletic corner with rare size for the position and the fluid hips to make up for any early-rep mistakes in press coverage — his ball production in 2025 was elite, and the AI model projects his physical tools translating to a starting role within two seasons.
+A long, athletic corner with rare size for the position and the fluid hips to make up for any early-rep mistakes in press coverage — his ball production and recovery athleticism give him the ceiling teams invest in when they have starter talent available late in the first round.

 Jaylen Mbuko